Riteshraut0116/personal_expenses_tracker/README.md

 ## 📸 Screenshot Preview

-You can find a sample screenshot of the project directory here:
+You can find a sample screenshot of the project final output here:

 ![Screenshot Preview!](expense_tracker_files/assets/pythonoutput.png)